Separating Truth / From Tradition

 So What Happened To The Human Soul/Spirit Of Christ?

 How we explained the “Oneness of God” and the relationship that existed between God and Christ (especially now that Jesus is in Heaven) has historically been a problem for “Oneness” and “Trinitarians” alike.

 The problem centers around explaining the humanity of Christ now that Jesus is in Heaven (See: What Is A Genuine Human?).
-In fact this is a issue the church intentionally tries to avoid addressing, and there is a good reason why.
-Most of today’s denominations have had problems providing logical answers (“sound doctrine”) to various biblical questions concerning God and the human soul/spirit of Christ, especially after proclaiming Christ to be God or a God Trinity.
+In fact, this is an issue the church intentionally tries to avoid addressing, and there is a good reason why.
+Most of the today’s denominations have had problems providing logical answers (“sound doctrine”) to various biblical questions concerning God and the human soul/spirit of Christ, especially after proclaiming Christ to be God or a God-Trinity.
 Although “ONENESS” is a break away from the Trinitarian concept, both groups nonetheless have historically taught and continue to instill in their members the same non-biblical concepts wherein lies the heart of their dilemma.